Skip to main content

 }

-Write-Host "Cyberdriver installed!
+Write-Host "Cyberdriver installed successfully!
 You may need to restart your terminal for PATH changes to take effect."

 2